unode/deep-learning-intro/_extras/design.md

 After this module, learners can ...

-- define a checklist how to analyze the raw data considering an application of ML
+- define a checklist for data analysis steps before applying Deep Learning to the data
 - describe criteria by which to judge good or bad data, e.g. how a column's values should be distributed
 - execute a min-max normalization on floating point data
 - sketch how to insert missing timestamps or literal values (i.e. factors or non-numeric entries)